redgeneLauren/HTMLcourse-sample/Content/EdittedQuestionsBasicPageStructures.q.md

 /// type=MS, answer=[1,2,3,5]

-Which of the following is needed to construct a `HTML tag`?
+Which of the following are needed to construct an `HTML tag`?

 - An `element` name.